Section 1. Responsibilities

 - The Program Committee shall review (a) proposals for new degree programs and changes to existing programs, and (b) reports of committees evaluating existing programs.
 The committee shall make recommendations to the Council concerning the approval, revision, continuation, or termination of all graduate programs.

 - The Strategic Planning Committee shall work with the dean to develop strategic initiatives to enhance and re-envision graduate education at UGA.
 It shall include a graduate student member and report its activities to the Council.

-- The Appeals Committee shall hear appeals from (a) applicants denied admission to graduate study by the Graduate School, (b) students denied a change of degree objective by the Graduate School, (c) students dismissed by the academic unit and/or the Graduate School, and (d) grade appeals, (e) faculty whose membership in the Graduate Program Faculty has been removed or revoked.
+- The Appeals Committee shall hear appeals from (a) applicants denied admission to graduate study by the Graduate School, (b) students denied a change of degree objective by the Graduate School, (c) students dismissed by the academic unit and/or the Graduate School, (d) graduate student grade appeals, and (e) faculty whose membership in the Graduate Faculty has been removed or revoked.
 The committee shall make recommendations to the dean and report its activities to the Council.

 - The Council may select or the dean may appoint such other, ad hoc committees as they deem necessary to conduct the business of the Graduate School.